/ Broadview Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a permanent disability, you may be eligible for ongoing financial support under Illinois law.
-These benefits are intended to account for the ongoing effects of your injury on your capacity to earn a living.
+If your occupational accident causes a lasting condition, you may be able to receive additional benefits under Illinois law.
+These payments are meant to make up for the permanent consequences of your injury on your capacity to earn a living.

 Types of permanent disability benefits: